A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Implementation

 \section{Implementation}

 In this chapter, we focus on the detail about the implementation and numerical scheme about the algorithm for evaluating problem (\ref{std}).
-Our workflow consists of 4 interconnected stages: (1) We discretize (\ref{final}) by using Finite Difference Method,\cite{Dehao} transforming it into a linear system.
+Our workflow consists of 4 interconnected stages: (1) We discretize (\ref{final}) by using Finite Difference Method\cite{Dehao}, transforming it into a linear system.
 (2) Crucially, by expressing the derivations of both solution $g(x)$ and the weight function $\alpha(x)$ as linear combination of their nodal values, we recast the entire ODE into a compact matrix form by introducing component-wise multiplication with a mild extension of Hadamard production.
 By imposing well-posed boundary conditions, we make the coefficient matrices full-rank and the whole problem invertible so that the evaluation can be significantly accelerated by modern software toolkits via matrix operation.
 (3) To further accelerate the convergence and make algorithm effective when handling high or low-passed signals, a smooth extrapolation technique is applied to the input spectrum at the both ends.
-(4) Finally, after obtaining the optimal baseline, a statistically grounded threshold determined via kernel density estimation (KDE), is employed to automatically identify significant spectral peaks, thereby completing the mode extraction.
+(4) Finally, after obtaining the optimal cutting curve, a statistically grounded threshold is determined via kernel density estimation (KDE) on the residual spectrum to filter out background noise.
+The resulting significant peaks are then aggregated using DBSCAN to merge spatially adjacent minor peaks into a single coherent intrinsic mode, thereby completing the mode extraction.
 The following subsections detail each of these components.